feltcute/ModdingDocsMGD/Doc/Adventures/Creation.rst

   :widths: 1 5

   * - ``"Monster",``
     - Introduces a monster encounter.
-Provide a string of the IDname of each included monster, close the list with "EndCounter".
+Provide a string of the IDname of each included monster, close the list with ``"EndLoop"``.
   * - ``"RandomEvent",``
     - Puts a random event from the **RandomEvents** key below.
   * - ``"RandomMonsters",``